1stfootforward/blog/_posts/2017-06-14-Kiwano-blog.md

 #### Weight Loss:

-Considering that this fruit is more than 80% water, it has the ability to fill you up without packing on any pounds.
+The Kiwano is more than 80% water, it has the ability to fill you up without packing on any pounds.
 The high concentration of nutrients also keeps your body nutrient-rich, even though the fruit is low in calories and fats.
 Antioxidant Capacity: There are high levels of alpha-tocopherol found in kiwano, which is a potent antioxidant form of vitamin E. This is very important for the health of nerves and blood vessels, while it also seeks out and neutralizes free radicals, the harmful byproducts of cellular metabolism that can cause everything from heart disease to cancer.

 #### Eye Health: